 Are you visiting Berlin for the first time?
 Here are the best ways to get around:

-1. Public transportation: Use Berlin’s extensive train, subway, bus, and tram network to explore the city.
+1. Public transportation: Explore the city using Berlin’s extensive train, subway, bus, and tram network.
 Remember to validate your ticket!

 2. Bicycles: Rent a bike from one of the shops throughout the city and experience Berlin at your own pace.